 Commit to effective topical acne treatment: The best way to prevent new scars and hyperpigmentation from forming is to prevent the inflammation (i.e. acne breakouts) in the first place.
 This means you need to start a medical-grade acne treatment program ASAP.
 Do not wait until you are desperate or settle for mild acne.
-You can use a program like MDacne to identify the best acne treatment products for you or visit your local dermatologist
+You can use a program like MDacne to identify the best acne treatment products for you or visit your local dermatologist.

-Pro tip: stick to ingredients that are clinically proven to prevent and treat acne, such as salicylic acid and benzoyl peroxide in the right potency for your skin type, sensitive, and acne severity.
+Pro tip: stick to ingredients that are clinically proven to prevent and treat acne, such as salicylic acid and benzoyl peroxide in the right potency for your skin type, sensitivity, and acne severity.
 "Natural" skincare products may seem like a good idea and can be a great added benefit to your products and routine but will

-Consider an oral medication: for those with severe acne, an effective topical treatment can help but may not be enough for full clearance of the acne.
+Consider an oral medication: for those with severe acne, effective topical treatment can help but may not be enough for full clearance of the acne.
 In these cases, it is important to consult your dermatologist or OB/GYN about options for oral medication such as Accutane, Spironolactone, or Birth Control Pills (for women) to help control acne before it results in additional scarring.